alexanderkim11/DomainChain/readme.md

 # Contents
 - [/contracts](contracts): Contains all Solidity contracts used to implement and regulate DomainChain.
 See folder for more details
-- [/nethermind](nethermind): Contains most files (except executables) needed to run an Ethereum node from the Nethermind Client.
+- [/nethermind](nethermind): Contains most files (except executables) needed to run an Ethereum node from the Nethermind client.
 See folder for more details.

 # Setup
 - Nethermind Node: See [here](nethermind/setup.md)